Emmerdale plane crash

-The Emmerdale Plane Crash, also known as the Beckindale Air Disaster, was a storyline for the British soap opera Emmerdale, broadcast on ITV.
+The Emmerdale plane crash, also known as the Beckindale air disaster, was a storyline for the British soap opera Emmerdale, broadcast on ITV.
 The episode aired on 30 December 1993, and gave Emmerdale its highest-ever viewing figures of 18 million.

 Background

 Emmerdale Farm was originally devised as similar in concept to the long-running BBC Radio 4 soap The Archers, focusing on the farm life of the Sugden family.
-Originally a low profile, rural drama broadcast in the daytime, efforts were made by Yorkshire Television to transform the show into a more dramatised serial along the lines of the ITV network's main soap Coronation Street, beginning in 1989 when the show's focus moved to the nearby village of Beckindale and 'Farm' was dropped from the title accordingly.
-Phil Redmond, creator of Channel 4 soap Brookside was brought in to develop ideas and advise on storylines.
+Originally a low-profile, rural drama broadcast in the daytime, efforts were made by Yorkshire Television to transform the show into a more dramatised serial along the lines of the ITV network's main soap Coronation Street, beginning in 1989 when the show's focus moved to the nearby village of Beckindale and "Farm" was dropped from the title accordingly.
+Phil Redmond, creator of Channel 4 soap Brookside, was brought in to develop ideas and advise on storylines.

 The plane crash was the culmination of these efforts and the end of the show's transformation from a minor daytime rural drama into one of the biggest soaps in the UK, on an equal footing with the likes of the BBC's EastEnders and the aforementioned Coronation Street.

 Synopsis

 Beckindale is partly demolished, and four regular characters are killed, when a Niklovic 745X wide-body airliner travelling to Canada from Eastern Europe suffers a catastrophic failure at altitude and burning debris crashes into the village and surrounding countryside.
-The four victims of the plane crash were Mark Hughes (who had been in the show since 1988), Elizabeth Pollard (who had joined in 1990), Archie Brooks (who joined in 1983) and Leonard Kempinski (who had only joined the previous year).
+The four victims of the plane crash are Mark Hughes (who had been in the show since 1988), Elizabeth Pollard (who had joined in 1990), Archie Brooks (who joined in 1983) and Leonard Kempinski (who had joined only the previous year).
 Five other villagers, who were not characters in the serial, were also killed, as well as all 138 passengers and crew of the airliner.
 The total death toll was 147.